 A Self-Service Partner Portal So Dealer Data Stays Accurate

 We built a secure portal where dealers and distributors update their own information directly.
-Changes go live immediately and the right people get notified.
+Changes go live immediately, and the right people get notified.
 No email chains, no lag between what's true and what a prospect sees.

 Filterable Product Search So Buyers Find the Right Spec Without Calling Anyone

-Yanmar's product range is wide.
+Yanmar Marine International’s product range is wide.
 The old experience made it hard to navigate, reliant on PDFs that were often out of date and invisible to search engines.

 We rebuilt the catalog so buyers can filter by application, specification, or technical parameter and reach the right product in a few clicks.
 Product information moved off static files and onto the page, always current, accessible on any device, and visible to both search engines and the AI tools buyers increasingly use to shortlist suppliers before they ever contact a sales team.